popstarfreas/DG-TS/docs/FAQ/Phase.md

 > Q: What is the future of Phase?
 >
-> A: In the near future Phase will be phased of Dark Gaming and replaced with something else.
+> A: Phase will remain in its current role, but the Discord server will eventually get a bot that relays chat there too

 > Q: Why can't I see what people are saying in Zombies?
 >